sio-doh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 </html>
 ```

-Rendering list
+Rendering lists

 ![List Id](../images/map_list_id.png)
-As you can see above, now the lists are formatted properly but there is warning on the console which says each list child should have a unique key.
-In the array, we do not have id but it is common to pass id as a unique value when you have id in your data.
-Now, let us just pass each items as a unique key and remove the warning.
+As you can see above, now the lists are formatted properly, but there is a warning on the console, which says each list child should have a unique key.
+In the array, we do not have id, but it is common to pass id as a unique value, when you have id in your data.
+Now, let us just pass each item with a unique key to remove the warning.

 ```html
 <!DOCTYPE html>